JoshuaScherer1996/meals_app/README.md

 - Used the AnimationController class in combination with explizit animations.
 - Used the dispose method for cleanup work.
 - Learned about the animationbuilder and it's values to enhance animation performance.
+- Learned abiut different animation classes like the SlideTransition class.